StanfordAHA/garnet/tapeout_16/synth/README.md

-    Stephen Richardson <steveri@stanford.edu>
+    Stephen Richardson
     To:Priyanka Raina
     Cc:Mark A. Horowitz
     Jul 24 at 4:30 PM
     Priyanka, This is Alex's original mail (below).

-    You may remember that it was missing a couple of things; in particular we had to find and copy Tile_{PE,MemCore} lib and lef files into the synth directory or else the script complains that they are missing; IIRC those are found here:
+    You may remember that it was missing a couple of things; in particular we had to find and copy Tile_{PE,MemCore} lib and lef files into the synth directory or else the script complains that they are missing;
+    IIRC those are found here:

     % ls /sim/ajcars/aha-arm-soc-june-2019/components/cgra/garnet/tapeout_16/synth/Tile_{PE,MemCore}/pnr.l??
     /sim/ajcars/aha-arm-soc-june-2019/components/cgra/garnet/tapeout_16/synth/Tile_MemCore/pnr.lef